Rick Passmoor's Leicester City: Formation, style of play and key players

 Leicester City’s summer was turbulent.
 Amandine Miquel was dismissed just before the new campaign kicked off and Rick Passmoor stepped in, initially as interim coach, before being named on a permanent basis in October.

 Further complexity came from a frantic deadline day that delivered experience in Emily van Egmond and Rosella Ayane, plus two younger additions, Olivia McLoughlin, all joining with minimal lead‑time to integrate.
+In an attempt to fight against the relegation play-off, the team added even more experience in January, signing striker Rachel Williams, fullback Ashleigh Neville and winger Alisha Lehmann.

 The double pivot of Van Egmond and Sam Tierney is designed for physical presence: Van Egmond as a box‑to‑box midfielder covering large distances and breaking lines.
+While the defence consists of Ash Neville and Sarah Mayling out wide as fullbacks of a back 5, and a no-nonsense centre-back trio of Sari Kees, Chantelle Swaby and Asmita Ale.

 In possession: Under Passmoor, Leicester favour a more direct and vertical approach.
 The attacking midfielder is the key reference between the lines, receiving on the half‑turn and refining actions around the edge of the area.
 Progression typically starts wide, especially against high-pressing teams like Manchester United.
 The wing‑backs are tasked with receiving from the central defenders or goalkeeper and carrying play up the flanks, supported inside by the midfielders, offering options for quick give-and-go combinations.